Set up Databricks Repos

 folder/innerfolder/note*

-To exclude outputs for a notebook, make sure none of the positive patterns match or add a negative pattern in a correct spot of the configuration file.
+To exclude outputs for a notebook, check that none of the positive patterns match or add a negative pattern in a correct spot of the configuration file.
 Negative (exclude) patterns start with !:

 !folder/innerfolder/*.ipynb